jigx-com/jigx-docs-examples/docs/Components/jig-header.md

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-m2qCNX2Ka63cThTwIfJDO-20250210-134415.png" size="70" position="center" caption="Jig header with icon actions" alt="Jig header with icon actions"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-m2qCNX2Ka63cThTwIfJDO-20250210-134415.png" size="70" position="center" caption="Jig header with icon actions" alt="Jig header with icon actions" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-m2qCNX2Ka63cThTwIfJDO-20250210-134415.png"}
 :::

 :::VerticalSplitItem
 This example demonstrates a `component.jig-header` configured with three `open-url` actions, displayed as icons in the top right corner of the header.
 Styling is applied to two of the icons to ensure visibility.
 Make sure the actions are not obscured by the header image/video or the jig `title` when scrolling.
 The `open-url` actions open various Jigx websites.

-****
+***
 :::
 ::::